ha107642/FileObfuscator/README.md

 ## Usage

-If the program was installed using *install.bat*, the program can be run by right clicking a file, choosing "Send To" followed by "File Obfuscator".
+If the program was installed using *install.bat*, the program can be run by right clicking a file, choosing "Send to" followed by "File Obfuscator".
 This will create a copy of the file with a *.obf* extension.
 To deobfuscate the file, simply do the same thing with the *.obf* file.

 The program can also be run from a shell, by typing: